allomp/allomp/README.md

 - 👋 Hi, I’m @allomp
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning: Linux and Phyton.
+- 🌱 I’m currently learning: Linux, Phyton and Git.
 - 💞️ I’m looking to collaborate in new projects ♥
 - 📫 You to reach me for e-mail: mandyllomp@gmail.com or linkedin: amanda-llompart-b95a69aa